Ernest Hemingway is not forgotten in Havana

-HAVANA: Such a vibrant city, a fascinating mix of stunning colonial architecture – with the music and dance brought in by African slaves.
+HAVANA: In the vibrant bar atmosphere, Hemingway is still a hero, even now constantly talked about.
+Havana with a fascinating mix of stunning colonial architecture – with the music and dance brought in by African slaves.
 With wonderful restored buildings, yet so much of this weird place is crumbling and literally collapsing.
-Communism is still alive, so is Fidel Castro.
+Communism is still alive, but the Castros are all gone.
 But as we’re constantly being told, Havana won’t stay this way for ever.

 Havana is changing.
 Behind the colonial facades are boutique hotels and cocktails bars but something in this city reminds as it always has been, as it has been there forever.
 Like the old American cars and the famous hand-painted sign in the bar La Bodeguita says: “My daiquiri in El Floridita, mojitos in La Bodeguita del Medio..”

 This was the bar-stool mantra, the daily routine of one of Havana’s most famous expatriates, writer and legendary Ernest Hemingway.
 He lived here for a few years towards the end of his life during the late Fifties and early Sixties.

 Let’s hum this nice and PR-friendly image and have a drink with Papa Hemingway.
 He used to have a single-shot in one bar and then stroll off to another, before heading back to his loft to write another paragraph.
 Or, more likely, get his head down for an afternoon nap.

 Highest achievement.
 The truth is more robust.
 Hemingway’s cocktail of choice was a mix named in his honour, the Papa Double.
 The drink was made of Bacardi white rum, the juice of two limes and half a grapefruit, plus six drops of maraschino, a liqueur obtained from the distillation of Marasca cherries, all whirred together with ice.